thornoe/energy/README.md

 ## Elasticity of electricity demand
-In this project we estimate the own-price elasticity of electricity demand with respect to the hourly spot market price.
+We estimate the own-price elasticity of electricity demand with respect to the hourly spot market price.

+The project is a part of the 2019 seminar in Energy Economics held by Frederik Roose Øvlisen at University of Copenhagen, Department of Economics.